Cincinnati Children's Blog

 • Other things like furniture, carpet and car seats don’t necessarily need to be washed.
 You can vacuum them if you like.

 • If you have items like stuffed animals that can’t be washed, you can seal those items in plastic bags for two weeks to kill any lice that may have gotten on them.
-Note that lice transfer in this manner is uncommon.
+Note that it’s uncommon for lice to transfer in this manner.

 Related Articles